praxisdigital/assignsubmission_pxaiwriter/README.md

 ## Global settings

-PXAIWriter requires some setup to be complated before used, forgetting this step will cause the plugin not to work as supposed to be.
+PXAIWriter requires some setup to be completed before used, forgetting this step will cause the plugin not to work as supposed to be.
 Here, its mandatory that you complete all the sections Open API request settings, Open API text comparer settings and Assignment Settings.
 You can access these set of settings here : https://<site>/admin/settings.php?section=assignsubmission_pxaiwriter.

 - URL **(url)**